devklick/GDMan.Net/README.md

 You can override the default behaviour by setting the `GDMAN_TARGET_ARCHITECTURE` environment variable with the desired architecture.
-Then, whenever you run the `install` command, the value from the environment variable will be used, you wont have to specify the `--architecture` arg, and the app will not attempt to detect the system architecture you are running on.
+Then, whenever you run the `install` command, the value from the environment variable will be used, you wont have to specify the `--architecture` option, and the app will not attempt to detect the system architecture you are running on.

 > The shorthard option for `--architecture` is `-a`